 Quinn Dukes is a multimedia performance artist, activist, and curator based in Brooklyn, NY.
-Her work addresses social injustice and ritual.
+Her performance work addresses social injustice, sensorial connection, and ritual.
 Dukes holds an MFA in Art Practice from the School of Visual Arts and a BFA in Fine Art from Watkins College of Art & Design.
+She has performed and lectured in galleries, museums, and performance festivals around the world including the Museum of Contemporary Art Tucson, SVA Seocho Gallery (Seoul), Queens Museum (NYC), College Art Association (Chicago), FIAP Martinique, Grace Exhibition Space (NYC) and Fountain Art Fair (NYC, Miami).

-In 2014, following a heated discussion about the death of performance art, Dukes founded Performance Is Alive.
-She is a tireless advocate for performance art and higher education via appointments at Satellite Art Show (NYC, Miami, TX), Grace Exhibition Space (New York, NY) and the School of Visual Arts (New York, NY).
+Dukes founded Performance Is Alive in 2014 following a heated discussion about the death of performance art.
+She is a tireless advocate for performance art and higher education via current appointments at Satellite Art Show (NYC, Miami, TX), Grace Exhibition Space (NYC), and the School of Visual Arts (SVA).